ogdl/spec/spec.md

 ----------
 Core definitions only include value, list, link, cyclic reference and type name.
 Format for other data structures can be extended with these premitives.
-An OGDL implementation should provide implementation specific way for users to define the format of their own types.
+An OGDL implementation should provide implementation specific API for users to define the format of their own types.

 In this specification, format for common types are specified.
-These types are intended to be mapped to builtin types or types in standard libraries, and format of these types are fixed and cannot be overriden.
+These types are intended to be mapped to builtin types or types in the standard libraries, and format of these types are fixed and cannot be overriden.

 ###nil